 SFU Ruth Wynn Woodward Endowed Chair, 2009-2010

 She is Head and an Associate Professor in the Department of Art History, Visual Art and Theory with the University of British Columbia.
-Her family reserve is Wood Mountain Lakota First Nations located in SW Saskatchewan and she resides in Vancouver Canada.
+Her family reserve is the Wood Mountain Lakota First Nation, located in southwest Saskatchewan, and she resides in Vancouver, Canada.